College of Business Administration

 Estate Forecast Seminar and Economic Development and Real Estate Outlook for the Northshore.

-Market data has been published in the Metropolitan New Orleans Real Estate Market Analysis since 1978 and Northshore Real Estate Market Analysis since 2008 annually It covers real estate market trends for apartments, office, retail,
+Market data has been published in the Metropolitan New Orleans Real Estate Market Analysis since 1978 and Northshore Real Estate Market Analysis since 2008 annually.
+It covers real estate market trends for apartments, office,

-warehouse and industrial properties.
-The report also describes current trends for
+retail, warehouse and industrial properties.
+The report also describes current trends

 neighborhood.
 This analysis of the real estate market is distributed at the local,